LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 #### Activity 9: Presenting the results

-If you would like to professionally present your results, you can use the function `tab_model()` from the `sjplot` package:
+If you would like to professionally present your results, you can use the function `tab_model()` from the `sjPlot` package:
 <br>